vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 Cuisine.
 There, I ordered a yellow curry with tofu.
 I wore a KN-95 mask (my last wear of the mask that I started wearing Saturday) and spent most of my waiting time outside the restaurant.

+## Saturday February 13

+In the evening, I went to downtown Berkeley.
+I first bought groceries from Trader Joe's.
+Then, I went to Udupi Palace and got a spinach masala dosa.